This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have breastfeeding problems.

-- By his fourth day of life, your breastfeeding baby has either of the following:
+- By his or her fourth day of life, your breastfeeding baby has either of the following:

 - Fewer than 4 to 6 wet diapers in a period of 24 hours.